MarcelaBarella/Resume/en-a/curriculum_ena.md

 ## About

-I have experience with software development, including scalable architectures, micro-services, security, machine learning and SEO.
+I have experience with software development, including scalable architectures, micro-services, security, machine learning, and SEO.
-I am looking for opportunities for learning, teaching, and applying my knowledge, in a company with possibility of cultural and intellectual exchange, with a positive ethical stance and one that allows the creation of new things.
+I am looking for opportunities for learning, teaching, and applying my knowledge, in a company with the possibility of cultural and intellectual exchange, with a positive ethical stance, and one that allows the creation of new things.

 ## Skills

 ### Programming Languages:
 - Python (Flask, Pyramid, Django, Scrapy, Numpy, Pandas, Pytest).
 - Ruby (Rails, Grape, RSpec).
 - C# (.NET, ASP.NET MVC, ASP).
 - JavaScript (NodeJS, JQuery, React, Cypress, Express).

 ### Data Management:
 - MongoDB
 - Postgres